fuzziqersoftware/cyclone/README.md

 This command reads datapoints from one or more series.
 Patterns may be given for the series names; the read will be performed on all series matching the pattern.

 There are currently some unfixed edge cases with write buffering, which are:
-- If there are buffered writes for a series that doesn't exist and a read is performed with a mattern that would match this series, the series is not returned.
+- If there are buffered writes for a series that doesn't exist and a read is performed with a pattern that would match this series, the series is not returned.
 - If there are writes in progress for a series that is returned, the values written by the in-progress writes may or may not be returned.

 The second case is expected to be fixed soon.